chinnareddykarri8/Medicines_price_and_replacement_prediction/README.md

 ## The objective of the project is to:

-develop a pricing model for pharmacies, Linear Regression predict substitutes for a medicine using descriptions, Word2Vec Model classify medicines into FDA categories, K-means Clustering market research on online pharmaceutical market, Exploratory Data Analysis
+Developed a pricing model for pharmacies, Linear Regression

+To predict substitutes for a medicine using descriptions, Word2Vec Model

+To classify medicines into FDA categories, K-means Clustering

+Tp market research on online pharmaceutical market, Exploratory Data Analysis

 ## Inspiration